FancyGrid/awesome-grid/README.md

 It supports major javascript frameworks:
 Angular 1, Angular2, jQuery, React, VueJs, Web Components.
 * [FXB Grid](https://www.javascript-grid-control.com) - Mobile-friendly and super-fast Javascript grid, with no dependencies.
 Comprehensive documentation and example code.
+* [Grid.js](http://gridjs.io/) - Table plugin written in TypeScript.
+It has integrations with React, Vue, Angular and jQuery.
+It extends native HTML table.
+It does not provide many modern Enterprise grid features.
 * [Handsontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.
  It has a commercial licence.
  It supports major javascript frameworks: Angular 1, Angular2, React, VueJs, Web Components.